dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T2112: Legalization could escalate drug use concerns.
+### T2112: Decriminalization could increase drug use and abuse.

 |Support|
 |---|